societe-generale/spintest/README.md

 Here we provided two URLS and we have added the option `parallel` in `spintest` function.
 Without this option, the scenario will be executed iteratively on every URLS.

-But with this option, the each task of the scenario will be executed concurently for every URLS.
+But with this option, the each task of the scenario will be executed concurrently for every URLS.

 One last word on the expected option.
 Here we want to validate that a certain key (`result`) is present from the output.
 We don't mind about the value of this key so we just set it to `None`.
 The option `expected_match` set to `partial` indicates that we don't want to a task failure if there is more key in the API response than expected.